Wembley Stadium: American football

 Another first was recorded in 2014 as three regular season NFL games were played at Wembley.
 The Oakland Raiders hosted the Miami Dolphins on 28 September at 6 pm BST, the Atlanta Falcons hosted the Detroit Lions on 26 October at 1:30 pm GMT and the Jacksonville Jaguars hosted the Dallas Cowboys on 9 November at 6 pm GMT.
 At 9:30 am ET, the Detroit-Atlanta game was the earliest kick off in NFL history and gave fans a unique four game window on this day.
 In 2015, another first occurred as the first ever divisional match took place at Wembley between the American Football Conference – Eastern Division's Miami Dolphins and New York Jets.

 On 30 October 2016, for the first time in an NFL game played outside the US, the game carried into overtime and subsequently ended in a tie (another first for both Wembley and a London Game) in a week 8 match between the Washington Redskins and the Cincinnati Bengals.
 The final score was 27–27.

 The Jaguars' deal was extended to 2020 and they were to become the first team to host two games in London in 2020.
 The two Jacksonville Jaguars games which were scheduled to be played in autumn 2020, were cancelled in May 2020 meaning that the Jaguars played consecutive annual games at Wembley only until 2019.
 A new agreement was reached in 2022 which would see Jacksonville continue to host annual games for three years until 2024.
-The game between the Jaguars and the Denver Broncos on 30 October 2022 saw a record crowd for an NFL game at Wembley, with 86,215 in attendance.
+The game between the Jaguars and the New England Patriots on 20 October 2024 saw a record crowd for an NFL game at Wembley, with 86,651 in attendance.

+Wembley Stadium is slated to host its first college football game in 2026 between Arizona State and Kansas.
+The contest, as part of the new Union Jack Classic series, will be the first college football match in Britain since 1988.